open-contracting/kingfisher-summarize/docs/develop/sql.rst

       pytest

 #. :ref:`Format the SQL files<format-sql>`
 #.
-To merge your changes into Kingfisher Views, :ref:`push your changes to GitHub and make a pull request<merge>`
+To merge your changes, :ref:`push your changes to GitHub and make a pull request<merge>`

 Make changes
 ------------